 Asian shares fall as Iran, China-US trade tensions loom

-BANGKOK (AP) — Stocks got a downbeat start to the week as investors kept a wary eye on tensions with Iran and on signals from China and the U.S. on prospects for a resolution of their tariffs war.
+BANGKOK (AP) — Shares were mostly lower in Asia on Monday as investors kept a wary eye on tensions with Iran and on prospects for a resolution of the tariffs war between China and the U.S.

-Fosun International Ltd., the biggest shareholder in Thomas Cook, fell 1% in Hong Kong after the British tour company Cook collapsed following a failure to rescue it.
-As a result, bookings for more than 600,000 global vacationers were canceled early Monday.
+Fosun Tourism Group, the biggest shareholder in Thomas Cook, fell 4.4% in Hong Kong after the 178-year-old British tour company filed for bankruptcy.
+Bookings for more than 600,000 global vacationers were canceled Monday as a result.
+Shanghai-based Fosun International dropped 1.2%.

 Wall Street ended last week with losses, snapping a 3-week winning streak for the S&P 500 after reports emerged that Chinese officials canceled a planned trip to farms in Montana and Nebraska.